E-commerce

 Third-party scripts: pixels, A/B tests, widgets to audit.

-Apps: every Shopify extension has a cost on the page.
+Apps: every Shopify app extension has a cost on the page.

 Business-oriented measurement

 Prioritize the templates that drive revenue: product page, cart, checkout.
-The overall homepage score can hide a real issue on mobile product pages.
+The homepage's overall score can mask a real problem on mobile product pages.

 LCP, INP and perception

-The LCP (largest contentful paint) reflects the rendering speed of the main content; INP (interaction to next paint) measures responsiveness to clicks and input.
-At checkout, latency on the pay button or address validation is often mistaken for “price”-related abandonment in post-purchase surveys: measure both the technical side and user perception.
+The LCP (largest contentful paint) reflects the rendering speed of the main content; INP (interaction to next paint) measures responsiveness to clicks and typing.
+On checkout, latency on the pay button or on address validation is often confused with a « price » abandonment in post-purchase surveys: measure both the technical issue and the user experience.

-Lab tools provide a snapshot; field data (conversion rate by device before/after a fix) then makes it possible to prioritize the technical backlog.
+Lab tools provide a snapshot; field data (conversion rate by device before / after fix) then make it possible to prioritize the technical backlog.

-Mobile often accounts for the majority of sessions, with a rate different from desktop.
-Gestures, keyboard, network: the journey must be short and tolerant of errors.
+Often, mobile accounts for the majority of sessions, with a rate different from that of desktop.
+Touch, keyboard, network: the journey must be short and tolerant of errors.

 Campaigns and mobile

-Social media ads drive traffic to mobile: a mobile/desktop conversion gap is often the fastest lever to work on if traffic is already there.
+Social media ads drive traffic to mobile: a mobile / desktop conversion gap is often the quickest lever to work on if the traffic is already there.

-Vague promises convert less effectively than verifiable commitments: timelines, warranty, real availability.
-Link messaging to evidence (certifications, tests).
+Vague promises convert less well than verifiable commitments: deadlines, warranties, actual availability.
+Match the messaging with evidence (certifications, tests).

-Urgency: only if it is factual; avoid fake countdown timers.
+Urgency : only if it is factual; avoid fake countdowns.

-Reviews: nuanced reviews are better than a suspicious wall of five stars.
+Reviews : nuanced reviews are better than a suspicious wall of five-star ratings.

-Permanent promotions: they risk driving purchases only during discount periods.
+Permanent promotions : they risk encouraging purchases only during discount periods.

 Margin and conversion

-Sustainable conversion takes margin into account, not just the last click: bundles, free-shipping thresholds, loyalty rather than a permanent blanket discount.
+Sustainable conversion takes margin into account, not just the last click: bundles, free-shipping thresholds, loyalty rather than a permanent across-the-board discount.

 Sales and marketing alignment

-In B2B or a hybrid model, marketing conversion (MQL / SQL) and sales conversion (closing rate) must share a common dictionary: the same definition of a qualified lead, the same reading of average contract value, the same response times advertised on the site.
-Otherwise, the site “converts” on paper while the real pipeline stagnates.
+In B2B or hybrid models, marketing conversion (MQL / SQL) and sales conversion (closing rate) must share a common dictionary: the same definition of a qualified lead, the same understanding of contractual average order value, the same response times promised on the site.
+Otherwise, the site « converts » on paper while the real pipeline stalls.

-Short weekly reviews between growth and sales teams (the top three objections heard on calls, the three most viewed pages before a quote is abandoned) often feed the CRO roadmap more than data-free brainstorming sessions.
+Short weekly reviews between growth and sales teams (the three main objections heard on the phone, the three most-viewed pages before a quote is abandoned) often feed the CRO roadmap more than data-free brainstorms.

 Useful tests and experiments

-A/B tests make sense with sufficient volume and a clear hypothesis.
-Otherwise: session recordings, targeted interviews, support ticket analysis.
+A/B tests make sense with enough volume and a clear hypothesis.
+Otherwise: session recordings, targeted interviews, analysis of support tickets.

-Why structure CRO efforts: the importance of conversion rate optimization.
+Why structure CRO efforts: importance of conversion rate optimization.

 Hypothesis | Metric | Guardrail |